oakes/edna/README.md

 ```

 The keyword at the beginning of your vector has to coorespond with something from Alda's [list of instruments](https://github.com/alda-lang/alda/blob/master/doc/list-of-instruments.md).
 After that, you can mix and match notes, chords, note lengths, and so on.

-There are probably bugs...or maybe your music just sounds bad.
-It could be that.
-Think about it.

 ## Licensing